Seirdy/seirdy.one/content/posts/website-best-practices.md

 I chose to remove the margins in `<figure>` elements.
 I don't find the margins useful because I typically use them to annotate non-centered non-phrasing content, such as `<blockquote>` and `<pre>` elements, and my image-based figures tend to have longer captions.
 If you're reading this page with its own stylesheet enabled, in a CSS&nbsp;2 compliant browser, you might have noticed the blockquotes on it are formatted with a minimal indent and a thick gray border on the left rather than a full indent.
 These two adjustments allow blockquotes containing bulleted lists to fit on most narrow viewports, even when wrapped by a `<figure>` element.

+### When indentation helps

+Excessive indentation can make reading difficult for narrow viewports, but preserving some indentation is still useful.

+For now, I've decided to keep the indents on list elements such as `<ol>` and `<ul>`, since I often fill them with links (see this article's [table of contents](#toc) for an example).
+This indentation provides important negative space.
+Readers with hand tremors [depend on this space](https://axesslab.com/hand-tremors/) to scroll without accidentally selecting an interactive element.

+On lists without visible bullets, I dropped the default indentation.
+I had to find other ways to ensure adequate space between links.
+Some examples:

+- The [webmention list](#webmentions) below this article separates links with timestamps and some paragraph spacing.
+- The [homepage posts list](https://seirdy.one/#posts) and the list of related articles at the top of [one of my posts](https://seirdy.one/2022/02/02/floss-security.html) separates links with descriptions

+Once again, deviating from defaults created additional work to remove an accessibility hazard.

 Tor
 ---